The Pandion Prophecy

 With a pounding heart, he quickly checked the doors to the one-room cottage.
 Both were locked from the inside.
-He opened the back door and walked onto the small porch that faced the ocean.
+He opened the back door and walked onto the small porch facing the ocean.
 His muscles froze in the late-morning sun as he gazed down at his deserted beach in disbelief.
-The chest was there, tilted on its side; the lid was charred and appeared to have been seared off at the hinges.
-The only part of the shovel visible was the rump of the blade partially buried in the sand.
+There, tilted on its side, was the chest.
+The lid was charred and had been seared off at the hinges.
+The only part of the shovel visible was the rump of the blade, partially buried in the sand.

 Ray forced his reporter instincts to take hold, ebbing his panic and confusion.
 Whether he had been drugged, or worse, he knew that timing was crucial.
 Retrieving his cell phone, he took photos of the beach area, his appearance, clothes and hands.
 He e-mailed a set to his address at The Chronicle and a copy to Kate before calling her at her home.
 When his call went to voice mail, he swallowed the knot of fear in his throat before recording his message.
 “Kate, it’s Ray.
 I need your help.
 Something’s happened.
 I’m all right, but it’s urgent that you call me as soon as you get this.”

 Overwhelmed by the acrid stench that clung to his body, he pulled a plastic garbage bag from a utility drawer, spread it on the floor of the bathroom stall and placed his cell phone on a shelf within easy reach.
-After slipping off his white T-shirt, jeans and briefs, he dropped them on the plastic bag and stepped into the shower.
+After slipping off his T-shirt, jeans and briefs, he dropped them on the plastic bag and stepped into the shower.

-The soothing hot water flowed over Ray's body as he tried to dispel the nightmare images from his mind.
+The soothing water flowed over Ray's body as he tried to dispel the nightmare images from his mind.
 Minutes later, he turned off the faucet and reached for a towel.
 Gasping at what he saw, his legs buckled beneath him.
 He collapsed to the floor near the discarded clothes that smelled of beach sand and sweat.
-The ring tone from his cell pierced the steam-filled air while he stared at his hands, reminding himself to breathe.
+The ring tone from his cell pierced the steam-filled air as he stared at his hands, reminding himself to breathe.

 The blister wounds had completely healed.